NCAT can hear and decide applications about agricultural tenancy disputes.

 Agricultural tenancy cases are managed through NCAT's Consumer and Commercial Division.

-Agricultural tenancy laws apply to farms that are one hectare or larger, occupied or used by a tenant, and used wholly or mostly for agricultural purposes.
+Agricultural tenancy laws apply to farms one hectare or larger and occupied or used by a tenant for agricultural purposes.

 Disputes include land deterioration or land condition, weed growth, financial benefits flowing from the use of the land or making of improvements, and termination of the tenancy.

 Download and complete an application form.
 Lodge your application at any NCAT Registry or Service NSW service centre.

 Fees are payable for agricultural tenancy applications.
 View our fees and charges.

 You must apply to NCAT within 3 months of the dispute arising or ending the tenancy.

 If you apply outside of the time limit, you can request a time extension as part of your application.
 NCAT will not always agree to a request for a time extension